-Slate Retail Investment L.P.
+Slate Grocery Investment L.P.

-Slate Retail Investment L.P. is an Ontario limited partnership ("Investment LP1") governed by the Investment LP1 limited partnership agreement and the laws of the Province of Ontario.
+Slate Grocery Investment L.P. is an Ontario limited partnership ("Investment LP1") governed by the Investment LP1 limited partnership agreement and the laws of the Province of Ontario.
 Investment LP1 was established for the purposes of issuing limited partnership units and subordinated unsecured promissory notes of Investment LP1 (the "Investment LP1 Notes") and indirectly owning and leasing a diversified portfolio of quality revenue-producing commercial real estate properties in the United States with a focus on anchored retail properties (or interests in such properties).
-The properties indirectly owned by Investment LP1 are owned by separate underlying limited partnerships established and owned by Investment LP1 or Subsidiaries thereof.
+The properties indirectly owned by Investment LP1 are owned by separate underlying limited partnerships established and owned by Investment LP1 or Subsidiaries thereof and the holders of Class B LP1 Units and Class B LP2 Units.